Monmouth County Child Custody Lawyer

 If you are a parent, we know the love you have for your children.
 Losing a relationship with them, or jeopardizing your ability to parent them, can be devastating.
 That is why custody is such a serious issue in divorce cases.

-We understand your relationship with your children is everything to you and we can help you negotiate custody arrangements or fight for custody.
-Our award-winning family law attorneys are dedicated to our clients and go above and beyond to protect their wellbeing.
-Our number one priority is ensuring you obtain the best possible outcome for your child custody case.
+We understand your relationship with your children is everything to you and we can help you negotiate custody arrangements and/or fight for child custody.
+Our award-winning family law attorneys are dedicated to our clients and go above and beyond to protect their well-being.
+Our number one priority is ensuring you obtain the best possible outcome for your child custody case in Monmouth County.

 Call (732) 455-9000 or fill out an online form to get in touch with our Monmouth County child custody attorneys!